-- Loading and coding
+Loading and Coding

 The first thing you should expect from a good design is clean and fast loading.
 Good coding is the key to an effective theme and it triggers all the other performance factors.
 If you want to make sure the design you choose is highly efficient, check out how often it is updated.

 Having your page load at a high speed is important, not only because your visitors demand it today; less they go to a competitor’s site who loads faster, but also because load times are one of the indicators to search engines when ranking your site performance.
 Faster load times can help bring you better results in search engine rankings.
 But, understand there are two forces at work here… site speed and page speed, and understanding both will help you with your website’s reach and visibility goals over time.

 There are many advantages and disadvantages in both free and premium versions.
 Therefore, it’s important you carefully consider which features you need the most as well as how you plan on growing your site over time before settling on a specific theme design.